valzargaming/Nyasmin/README.md

 ```
 composer require valzargaming/yasmin
 ```
 If you receive an error about minimum-stability, replace your composers.json file with the one located in our repo.
+You might also want to consider using the [composer.json](https://github.com/valzargaming/Palace/blob/master/composer.json) file I personally use for Palace Bot.

 <br>